coraxcode/OPENDuke/README.txt

 After compiling, a bin directory will be generated with the executable duke3d_w32.exe.
 Add the SDL.dll from the lib\sdl directory and the SDL_mixer.dll from the lib\sdl_mixer directory to the bin directory where the executable is located, along with the duke3d.grp file you have.

+About the generated executable:
+If you want to distribute the GCC-compiled executable duke3d_w32.exe, add the following GCC DLLs to the executable's bin directory:

+libgcc_s_dw2-1.dll
+libwinpthread-1.dll
+libstdc++-6.dll

+This will allow the executable to run on any machine that does not have GCC installed.

 NOTE: The default Makefile compiles with SDL1.
 The Makefile-SDL2 is not compiling correctly yet because it is necessary to make changes to the code!

 NOTE 2: You can always clean and recompile by using the mingw32-make clean command.